Policy and FAQs

 Parent-paid tuition programs for non-resident students are not to be confused with district-paid tuition programs (such as special needs programs).
 District-paid tuition programs can be maintained at the same time as a choice program.

-Note: N.J.S.18A:38-3 has been amended in 2023 to disallow nonresident/nonchoice students from attending a school district without payment of tuition, with some exceptions.
+Note: N.J.S.18A:38-3 was amended in 2023 to disallow nonresident/nonchoice students from attending a school district without payment of tuition, with some exceptions.
 According to the new law: “Any person not resident in a school district, if eligible except for residence, may be admitted to the schools of the district with the consent of the board of education upon such terms, and with payment of tuition, as the board prescribes.”
-This law takes effect immediately.
 The status of students enrolled as choice is not affected.
 Therefore, choice districts can accept non-resident/non-choice students if their resident district pays tuition, but they cannot accept non-resident/non-choice students by having the parent pay tuition or allowing the student to enroll tuition-free.

 Process for converting a tuition student to a choice student